thefuzzydeveloper/Audio-Streamer-OPUS/README.md

 1. Install and open the **OpusPlayer app** on your Android phone.
 2. Install and launch **Audio Streamer** on your Windows PC.
-3. Make sure both devices are on the **same Wi-Fi network**.
+3. Make sure both devices are on the **same Wi-Fi network** (in case wifi is not available, connect your PC with android phone hotspot).
-4. The app connects automatically and starts streaming your desktop sound immediately.
+4. In the app, click on start receiver and it connects automatically and starts streaming your desktop sound immediately.

 ## Alternative Setup: Standalone ADB Mode